vfiksdal/mbtester/README.md

 # Using MBTester
 The actual usage of this application depends upon what you want to accomplish with it.
 But generally speaking you first want to write a profile to define your interface, then test it by loading up in both server and client applications simultaniously.

+Each application comes with both GUI and commandline interfaces.
+The former gives you visual feedback and real-time control over the running process, while the latter are lightweight and versatile in their own right.
+The GUI counterparts are named the same but has a Q prepended as they are implemented in Qt.

-## QMBTServer
+## MBTServer
-This is the Qt version of the server program.
-You can use this to emulate your own device or some device you need to integrate in the system.
+A simple MODBUS server.
+You can use this to emulate your own device or some device you need to integrate.
 The GUI monitors any register changed in real-time, and allows changing registers at your convenience.
 You can also enable debug-level logging to see the lowlevel traffic from your clients.

-## QMBTClient
+## MBTClient
-This is the Qt version of the client program.
+A simple MODBUS client.
 You can use this to interrogate your device, write values to your server, monitor register changes in real-time and/or log values to disk in CSV format.
 You can also enable debug-level logging to see the lowlevel traffic to your server.

-## MBTServer
-This is the CLI version of the server program.
-You can use this to run a server process in the background.

-## MBTClient
+## MBTProxy
-This is the CLI version of the client program.
-Not very useful at the moment, but you can use it to download a JSON snapshot of the current server registers, which can be parsed and logged to disk as a simple monitoring service.
+A simple MODBUS proxy/forwarder.
+Basically it is a server (With any communication interface) and a client (Also with any communication interface) in one program.
+Any read and write requests to the server is forwarded to a remote server by the client.
+You can use this to bridge tcp and serial systems etc. You can also use it to monitor the traffic between devices for testing purposes.